leahvelleman/jekyll-lilypond/README.md

 <img src="files/rite.png" width="75%"/>
 </p>

 Automatically generate sheet music images by adding Lilypond blocks to your markdown files.
-Customize the images and the HTML markup surrounding them using Liquid attributes — for instance, by using the `alt` attribute to specify alt text.
+Customize their appearance using Liquid attributes.
+The plugin caches the images it generates, making auto-regeneration fast.

 For complete documentation, see [the plugin website](https://www.velleman.org/jekyll-lilypond).